DVOC Member’s Photo Night and Contest

 - Location for the photo

 - Category for the photo.
-Choose one of the following for each photo submitted: Birds, Flora, Fauna, Scenery, Birders or DVOC Area
+Choose one of the following for each photo submitted: Birds (anywhere), Birds (DVOC area), Flora, Fauna, Scenery, or Birders

 - The Steve Kacir Memorial Award for Photographic Achievement: Judges will first determine the winner of the Grand Prize, The Steve Kacir Memorial Award for Photographic Achievement.
 The photo that wins this category will be considered the overall “best-in-show” for the members’ photo night and contest.
 In contrast to previous years, this winner will be considered to merit a category all its own.
 While the winning photo certainly would win first place within the subject category to which it will have been submitted, this photo will be given the top prize overall, leaving the first place category in the winning photo’s subject matter open for competition.